anagarciabautista/DatosMasivos/Practices/Readme.md

  <H5 aling="center">

-1.- importamos Librerias A Utilizar
+1.- we import Libraries To Use

-2.- Elimina varios avisos de warnings/errores inecesarios
+2.- Eliminate several warnings / unnecessary errors warnings

-3.- Iniciamos sesion en spark
+3.- We start session in spark

-4.- Creacion del dataframe para cargar el archivo csv
+4.- Creation of the dataframe to load the csv file

-5.- Imprimimos el esquema del dataframe para visualizarlo
+5.- We print the schematic of the dataframe to visualize it

-6.- Imprime la primera linea de datos del csv
+6.- Print the first line of csv data

-7.- Tomamos nuestros datos mas relevantes a una variables y tomamos clicked on ad como nuestra label
+7.- We take our most relevant data to a variable and we take clicked on ad as our label

-8.- Generamos nuestro vector de ensamble en un arrengo donde tomamos nuestros features
+8.- We generate our assembly vector in a rental where we take our features

-9.- Utilizamos la regresion lineal en nuestros datos con un 70% y 30% de datos.
+9.- We use linear regression in our data with 70% and 30% data.

-10.-Creacion del modelo
+10.-Creation of the model

-11.- Resultados de las pruebas con nuestro modelo
+11.- Test results with our model

-12.- Imprimimos nuestras metricas y la accuaricy de los calculos</H5>
+12.- We print our metrics and the accuaricy of the calculations</H5>

     import org.apache.spark.ml.feature.{VectorAssembler, StringIndexer, VectorIndexer, OneHotEncoder}
     import org.apache.spark.mllib.evaluation.MulticlassMetrics